micmejia/bible-dump/NKJV/Jeremiah/Jer 24.md

 Again the word of the Lord came to me, saying,

 ###### 5
-"Thus says the Lord, the God of Israel: 'Like these good figs, so will I [^a]acknowledge those who are carried away captive from Judah, whom I have sent out of this place for _their own_ good, into the land of the Chaldeans.
+"Thus says the Lord, the God of Israel: 'Like these good figs, so will I acknowledge those who are carried away captive from Judah, whom I have sent out of this place for _their own_ good, into the land of the Chaldeans.

 ###### 6
 For I will set My eyes on them for good, and I will bring them back to this land; I will build them and not pull _them_ down, and I will plant them and not pluck _them_ up.